Does the world seem nuts to you?

 Yes, I can do that!

-I don't know the full answer yet but I've been making and hiring portable compost toilets to small events, on land where owners know and give a shit about soil, compost and anti blue chemical anything...
+I've been making and hiring portable compost toilets to small events, on land where owners know and give a shit about soil, compost and anti blue chemical anything...
 And its going well!